hzeller/timg/man/timg.1.md

     connection that can't keep up with playing videos.
 Or if you have a very slow CPU.

+**TIMG_SIXEL_NEWLINE_WORKAROUND**
+:   Set this environment variable if you are on a Sixel terminal and notice
+    that videos 'scroll' or grid-view items are not perfectly aligned vertically.

 # EXAMPLES

 Some example invocations including scrolling text or streaming an